MarkJelic/TEC-1G/Documentation/Functional Description.md

 When designing the TEC-1G, several principals were kept foremost in mind:

 1. Must remain compatible with the Talking Electronics TEC family.
 Older MONitors must run, unchanged, on the new hardware.
-2. Existing peripherals must work, where sensible to do so.
-Peripherals such as the DAT board, RAM stack & Crystal Oscillator are now part of the base design.
+2. Existing peripherals must work, where sensible to do so*.
+Peripherals such as the DAT board, RAM stack & Crystal Oscillator are now part of the base design, as is the MON select switch.
+The 8x8 LED display, speech module, relay driver board, and the input output module all work.
 3. Must address design limitations inherent in older models e.g. memory wrap, lack of IO port selects, elminate 'flying wires', use robust connectors, offer modern interfacing and expansion options.
 4. Must remain simple to understand.
 This forbade the use of fancy custom chips.
 Everything is built from simple 74xx series logic, that can be understood at the fundamental level.
 5. Through-hole construction to be retained.
 Must be buildable by a hobbyist without specialist tools.